C4Q/AC-Android/cohort_5.4/unit_05/05_02_retrofit_query_and_path_parameters.md

 The use the path in a service interface with a `@GET` annotated method:

 ```
-public interface PuppyService {
+public interface EchinodermService {
     @GET("JDVila/storybook/blob/master/echinoderms.json")
     Call<Echinoderms> getEchinoderms();
 }
 ```

 Our Url is pretty simple, and does not need any other modification.
 This is because it is a ***static***, or non-changing endpoint.
 However, this is not always the case, because most endpoints update when the database it pulls from updates.
-Also, an api endpoint might have too large of a dataset to send all at once, and will use **pagination**, or sending small sets of data every time you ask for more data (i.e. - sending 10 items at a time, rather than sending thousands, and expecting you to know what to do with it).
+Also, an api endpoint might have too large of a dataset to send all at once, and will use **pagination**, or the technique of sending small sets of data every time you ask for more data (i.e. - sending 10 items at a time, rather than sending thousands, and expecting you to know what to do with it).
+Additionally, some endpoints might provide different sets of data, but all have the same endpoint, and how they vary can be based on a path name, or the values of query parameters passed in.